cmerrick15/kTMP_MEP_Analysis/README.md

 Overview
 Data source: Available from Dryad: https://datadryad.org/dataset/doi:10.5061/dryad.qz612jmsh
 There are three experiments, each experiment has it's own raw data file and analysis script.
-The data files can be found at Dryad and the analysis script can be found here on github.
+The data files can be found at Dryad and the analysis script can be found under kTMP_MEP_Analysis/analysis.

 Analysis scripts: Process raw data to calculate percent change from baseline for each TMS protocol, block, condition, and subject.